isomerpages/nlb-discovereads/_diy-resources/preschool-resources/I Can READ.md

 <img src="/images/diyresources/preschool/i-can-read/talk.jpg" style="width:70%">

 **Tips for Talking and Communication (Ages 0 to 3)**
-* Nurture your babbling baby into a talkative toddler by talking and reading to them often
+* Nurture your babbling baby into a talkative toddler by talking and reading to them often.
 * Read aloud and encourage your child to read along with you.
 Initiate conversations about stories by asking, "What do you see on this page?"
 * Make strong connections to what your child sees in books and in their environment.
 Your child will be excited to point these things out!